perolos-la/ITI-MCR/README.md

 ## 🚀 Usage

-1. **Log Partitioning:** Run `code/Log Splitting.py` to cluster the initial event log into high-frequency and low-frequency trace logs.
+1. **Log Splitting:** Run `code/Log Splitting.py` to cluster the initial event log into high-frequency and low-frequency trace logs.
 2. **Rule Extraction & Trace Evaluation:** Run `code/RuleExtraction&TraceEvaluation.py`.
 This script will process the split logs, construct multi-perspective (control-flow, organizational, time) conformance rules from the high-frequency log, and output a comprehensive score for traces in the low-frequency log to identify effective infrequent behaviors.